Nicholas Vasilis Karayannis, MPT, PhD

 Specialties and Interests

-Dr. Karayannis has practiced within the outpatient orthopaedic physical therapy setting for over 17 years.
-Nicholas’s primary role at the Stanford Pain Management Center is to collaborate with the interdisciplinary team of physicians, psychologists and nurses to formulate and implement comprehensive treatment plans for our patients, and provide people living with persistent pain with education and tools to improve their knowledge about pain - and what therapeutic and mindful movement can do to assist with improving movement quality, restoring function, enhancing self-care, and reducing pain-related fear and distress.
-His work as a clinical and research physiotherapist follows a threefold path: developing a better awareness of how posture, movement, and physical function adapts to a persistent pain state; making wiser decisions in choosing a targeted treatment approach; and in further refining meditative movement, and participatory-based therapies in order to optimize self-care strategies.
-Fundamentally, Nicholas is interested in reducing the suffering associated with pain, and promoting mindfulness of the body.
+Dr. Karayannis has practiced within the outpatient orthopaedic physical therapy setting for over 19 years.
+Nicholas’s primary role at the Stanford Pain Management Center is to collaborate with the interdisciplinary team of physicians, psychologists and nurses to formulate and implement comprehensive treatment plans for our patients, and provide people living with persistent pain with evidence-based education and practice tools to assist with improving their movement quality and confidence, restoring physical function, enhancing self-care, and reducing pain-related suffering.

-Nicholas enjoys travelling abroad, hiking/backpacking, Nordic skiing, playing squash, Aussie Rules football, cycling, swimming, fly-fishing, yoga, and Tai Chi.
-He also enjoys reading fiction, watching independent films, listening to jazz, meditating, gardening and cooking, riding his vintage motorcycle, and playing with his beloved Siamese cat, Mai.
-He was born and raised in Ohio within a Greek-immigrant family, and has lived in South Africa, the Pacific Northwest, New England, the Mountain West, and Australia before locating to the Bay area in 2012.
+Nicholas loves contemplating in nature and playing sports such as hiking and backpacking, fly-fishing, Nordic skiing, road cycling, squash, and swimming.
+Nick also enjoys other relaxing pursuits like yoga and Tai Chi, traveling abroad, reading fiction, watching independent films, listening to jazz, meditating, gardening and cooking, and riding his vintage motorcycle.
+He was born and raised in Ohio within a Greek-immigrant family, and has lived in South Africa, the Pacific Northwest, New England, the Mountain West, and Australia before he located to the Bay Area.